nufrofedoc/ideabook-yii2/README.md

-# Draft book
+# Idea Book

-The application for storing your ideas.
+The web application for storing your ideas.
 Used technologies REST API, Vue.js, Yii2.

 # Requirements